maebruck/chantrics/README.md

 You can also embed plots, for example:

-In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub\!
+In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub!